Quantizing Bosonized Fermi Surfaces: Landau levels and bosonization

 \subsection{Geometric corrections to density response}

 In Sec.~\ref{sec_corrections}, we studied corrections to density response coming from a non-parabolic dispersion relation in 2d.
 These have a similar structure to those arising from a nonlinear (non-Luttinger) dispersion in 1d bosonization.
-Extended Fermi surfaces also have other, inevitable, corrections.
+Extended Fermi surfaces also have other, inevitable, corrections that encodes the geometry of the Fermi surface.
 In our approach, these arise from the fact that after abelianizing, the density operator is not linear in the compact bosons, unlike in 1d \eqref{eq_j_nonab}.
 Let us explain how this comes about: below Eq.~\eqref{eq_rhoq}, we found that the density operator could be expressed

-where $f_{\vb q}(\theta,n) = \Tr T_{\vb q}^T \tilde f(\theta,n)$, and
+where $\tilde{f_{\vb q}}(\theta,n) = \Tr T_{\vb q} \tilde f(\theta,n)$, and

 In App.~\ref{ssec_semiclassics}, we further obtained a semiclassical approximation for the matrix element in \eqref{eq_rho_interm}:

 Putting everything together, we obtain the following expression for the density operator